gstackio/gstack-docs/plugging-services.md

 #### Different databases for different environments

-If you have a `staging` and a `production` environments, you'll create two manifest files instead of one.
+When you use a `staging` space and a `production`space to model different environments, you create two manifest files instead of one.
 They will be called `manifest_staging.yml` and `manifest_production.yml`.
 Each one of them will specify a different database name.
 For example, the `manifest_production.yml` would look like this:

 ```yaml
 ---